Andrearium/Missing-Semester-Exercise-2/README.md

 The game was made from scratch using the [Godot game engine](https://godotengine.org/) and assets by [Kenney](https://www.kenney.nl/). <br>
 The meme was created with this [Meme Generator](https://imgflip.com/memegenerator). <br>
 The Game is hosted at [itch.io](https://itch.io/). <br>
-You can play it anytime without clicking through the pages at [v-oi-d: Evaluation Game](https://v-oi-d.itch.io/evaluation-game).
+You can play it anytime without clicking through the pages at [v-oi-d: Evaluation Game](https://v-oi-d.itch.io/evaluation-game). <br>
+We have written a shell script to upload the files to Missing Maschine.
+See folder deploy :-)

 [back to top](#top)